teremich/michis-mod-bot/README.md

 -   bot
 -   add commands and responses
+-   add more words to listen for
+-   add spam filters
 -   test our limits (use the bot in a real live stream)
 -   read the pinned messages in the developer's discord chat